c0mix/Search-Scan/README.md

 After this operation you need to add the collection "cveplug" that will be used as a cache for Nessus Plug-in ID.

-1. At a prompt in a terminal window (or a command prompt for Windows), go to your <mongodb installation dir>:
+1. At a prompt in a terminal window (or a command prompt for Windows), go to your mongodb installation directory:

 		cd <mongodb installation dir>

 2. Type ./bin/mongo to start mongo:

 		./bin/mongo

-If you have added the <mongodb installation dir>/bin to the PATH environment variable, you can just type mongo instead of ./bin/mongo.

 3. To switch databases, issue the use <db>